News

 Saturn's rings tilt out of view every fourteen to seventeen Earth years.
 In 2032, they will be at their best again during their period of maximum tilt as seen from Earth.

 According to Simon, Saturn’s rings will disappear for a few days starting on March 23, again depending on the telescope you’re using to observe them.
-For many months next year, ...
+For many months next year, the rings will ...